Mikshakecere/Mikshakecere/README.md

-Static or Dynamic \n
+Static or Dynamic --
-Strong or Weak type \n
+Strong or Weak type --
 OOP, Procedural or Structured

 <!---